 The Committee also considers recommendations of potential candidates from stockholders.
-The Committee applies the same standards in evaluating candidates submitted by other sources.
+The Committee applies the same standards in evaluating candidates submitted by stockholders as it does in evaluating candidates submitted by other sources.
 Suggestions regarding potential director candidates, together with the supporting information concerning the potential candidate's qualifications, should be submitted in writing to: